Journey to Diagnosis

 Discover the early symptoms from people living with a dementia diagnosis.

-Share your diagnosis story
+Share your own dementia diagnosis story

 Have you experienced symptoms that left you wondering if they were part of normal aging or something more serious?
 Did you reach out to a doctor for help shedding light on what was going on?